Inexpert Parenting Tips

 Every night the last thing I say to my son is, “I love you, monkey.
 I’ll see you in the morning.”
 Both parts are intentional: the first is pretty obvious (and was part of my own brain-carving, back when I needed it at that level), and the second is to reassure him that I’ll be there the next day.
 I want that to give him comfort as he falls asleep and if he wakes up in the night.

-Every morning as soon as I seem him I beeline to him and give him a kiss.
+Every morning as soon as I see him I beeline to him and give him a kiss.
 This is the fulfillment of the previous night’s promise.
 For many hundreds of nights, I have communicated as clearly as I can: Our separation is temporary and my love is always with you.

 I do this with almost all our separations, especially school.
 I always say, “I love you, buddy.
 I’ll see you after [school or whatever activity].”
 And then make sure I clearly communicate that I’m happy to see him afterwards.
 (For a long time I would explicitly say “I’m happy to see you.”)